EBA ·

 • Legal and policy teams at information society service providers must reassess challenges to national publisher-compensation regimes — regulator oversight, good-faith negotiation duties and data-disclosure requirements are not automatically barred by Article 15 or the Charter.

-View on CJEU
+View on EBA

 Clarify with AI — Pro only